bruhe002/Threading_HW/README.md

  Once those threads are done sorting, a third thread of a **MergingThread** object is ran to combine the the two sorted array into one global sorted array.

 ### To run this program:

+Make sure you are first within the "MultiThreadSorting" file.

 Simply hit the run option on your IDE, given that your configurations are correct.

 *OR*